MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scale-scom-managed-instance.md

 1. On the **Scaling** page,
     1. **Current**: Displays the existing number of management servers that are a part of the SCOM Managed Instance (preview).
     1. **Scale In/Out management servers**:
-        1. **Total Endpoints to be monitored**: Enter the total number of endpoints you would like to monitor using a particular SCOM Managed Instance (preview).
+        1. **Total Endpoints to be monitored**: Enter the total number of endpoints you would like to monitor using a specific SCOM Managed Instance (preview).
         1. **Recommended Management servers**: Depending on the number of endpoints you enter, the ideal number of management servers to be provisioned will be recommended.
 You can change the recommended value as desired.

            >[!Note]